anilozgok/CodeHouseTask/Readme.md

 ## Code House Back End Task

-Back end for simple phone book application.
+### Definition

+Goal of the project is  creating a simple phone book application which you can achieve basic actions such as adding new contact, editing contact and deleting contact from phone book.

+This Back end project developed using MVC architecture.

 We are using Java, Spring Boot and PostgreSQL.
-And developed with MVC architecture.
-Goal of the project is  creating a simple phone book application which you can achieve basic actions such as adding new contact, editing contact and deleting contact from phone book.
+Also, we can access pgadmin to connect database.

 ### Requirements